EDIT June 3, 2022

 If you can’t see such an icon, that’s because you can’t see the ‘reference’ pane.
 It’s the second tab hiding behind the ‘Workspace’ pane – you can simply select it, then drag and drop it so that it is below and not behind the other pane.
 In any case, go there and select the icon.

-Photoscan will now show you a window that lists a lot of parameters you can select.
-Simply select them all but the last, and click OK.
+Metashape will now show you a window that lists a lot of parameters you can select.
+Simply select “Adaptive camera model fitting”.
 The ensuing calculations can take a few minutes.
-And Photoscan may inform you that some cameras (photos) have too few tie points left and will be tossed out of the alignment.
+And Metashape may inform you that some cameras (photos) have too few tie points left and will be tossed out of the alignment.
 That’s OK, unless your photos are very bad and you should start over again anyways, so click OK.

 In the end, you’ll see your sparse point cloud again, and the quality of the alignment will have improved.
 On to the next step: Select “Gradual Selection” again, and this time check the “Reprojection Error” option.
-Change it so that it is not much higher than 1, delete the selected points, and click that wizard’s wand icon again.
-This time, you don’t need to do things twice, though, as the highest value will normally not exceed 5, and thus the step-closest-to-1 will be very close to 1 indeed.
+Change it so that it is not much higher than 0.5, delete the selected points, and click that wizard’s wand icon again.
+Normally, though, there will not be any points with values above 0.5 to begin with.
+Now, click the “Update” icon again.

 Next, select “Gradual Selection” again (yeah, yeah, it does get old), and this time check the “Projection Accuracy” option.
 I must admit that I do not really understand too much of how it works, and that I have seen very variable numbers shown for this option.
 However, if there are values much higher than 10, I normally enter 10 and delete the selected points.
 If the number of points selected is less than ca. 10% of the total, I often go down to a value of 8 or even 7, until I hit 10%.
 That doesn’t sound like much, but I have seen models improve quite a bit by deleting these points.
 Anyways, kill the points and hit you-know-which-icon.